Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 In 2017, managers at Feelgood’s client companies were using separate web apps to manage orders, bookings, complaints, and invoice data.

-Feelgood recognized that merging and improving these web apps was essential to keep existing client companies and win new business.
+Feelgood recognized that merging and improving these web apps was essential to keep existing clients happy and win new business.

-To solve this, CTO Paul Cohen put together a cross-functional team.
+To do this, CTO Paul Cohen put together a cross-functional team.
 I joined as Product Designer.

 Screenshot of an old web app for filing complaints.
 The logo says "Feelgood Ticket".
 The interface contains several inout fields, buttons and block of texts in different colors.